The Layoff Lady

 About Portfolios

-Depending on the field in which you work, you may be asked to submit work samples at some point during the hiring process.
+Depending on your chosen field, you may be asked to submit work samples at some point during the hiring process.
 The collection of examples of your work product is often called a portfolio.
 The content of your portfolio will vary depending on your goals, your industry, and the type of roles for which you are applying.

 Portfolios in Days of Yore